mrismanaziz/Reforestation/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## How many bones are in the human hand?
+A handful of them.